alex8092/Sig/README.md

 Example
 -------

-You can See example in tests/ directory or by the following commands lines:
+You can See example in tests/ directory or by the following commands lines
 	- make basic.test
 	- make switcher.test
-or just typing bellow for all tests :
+or just typing bellow for all tests
 	make tests